Chart Color Schemes

 AreaSearch assessment of residential development activity positions Pinjarra among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Pinjarra recorded around 37 residential properties approved annually over the past five financial years ending FY-25.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Pinjarra recorded approximately 37 residential properties granted approval annually over the past five financial years ending FY25.
 This totals an estimated 187 homes.
-In FY-26 so far, 49 approvals have been recorded.
-On average, 3.8 people moved to the area per dwelling built each year between FY-21 and FY-25.
+As of FY26, 49 approvals have been recorded so far.
+The average number of people moving to the area per dwelling built between FY21 and FY25 was 3.8, indicating supply lagging demand, which typically leads to heightened buyer competition and pricing pressures.

-New homes are being constructed at an average value of $425,000, targeting the premium market segment with higher-end properties.
-This financial year, $6.1 million in commercial approvals have been registered, indicating limited commercial development focus.
-Compared to Greater Perth, Pinjarra has around two-thirds the rate of new dwelling approvals per person and ranks among the 84th percentile nationally.
+New homes are being constructed at an average expected cost of $425,000, suggesting developers target the premium market segment with higher-end properties.
+In commercial development, Pinjarra has registered $6.1 million in approvals this financial year, indicating limited focus on commercial development relative to residential.
+Compared to Greater Perth, Pinjarra has around two-thirds the rate of new dwelling approvals per person while it ranks among the 84th percentile nationally for areas assessed.

-Recent construction comprises 97.0% detached houses and 3.0% medium and high-density housing, maintaining the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+Recent construction comprises 97.0% detached houses and 3.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 Pinjarra reflects a developing area with around 118 people per approval.
-Future projections estimate Pinjarra adding 1,046 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Future projections show Pinjarra adding approximately 1,025 residents by 2041 based on the latest AreaSearch quarterly estimate.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development